mrfdev/CMI/Resources/FAQ/cmi-trash.md

 This is not an FAQ message on the CMI Discord @ https://discord.gg/dDMamN4

-*This is made in CMI version 8.8.x.x on Minecraft 1.16.5, but should work on older versions*
+*This is made in CMI version 8.8.x.x on Minecraft 1.16.5, but should work on older versions and yes, you can use CMI trash with CMI 9 on Spigot 1.17.*

 **Introducetion to Dispose**